Mistralys/vortex-modlist-exporter/README.md

 > **Note:** Re-export the database in Vortex after you've
 > done changes, and re-run the script to update the mod list.

+### Individual commands

+The `build` command runs all tasks, but they can also be run
+individually:

+- Run `composer export-modlist` to generate the mod list
+- Run `composer generate-docs` to generate the Markdown files

 ## How to use tagging